su-nikunj/su-nikunj.github.io/_posts/2025-03-26-setting-up-a-home-server-debian.md

 exit
 ```

 > Libvirt (the library used by any KVM program, such as Incus) also installs dnsmasq which runs on port 53, making it hard to run your own DNS server such as adguard or pi-hole.
-So I recommend to run them on an LXC in KVM instead of Docker.
+So I recommend to run these ad blockers on an LXC in KVM instead of Docker.
 {: .prompt-warning}